lanl/tardigrade-micromorphic-tools/docs/user.rst

 Quick Start
 ***********

-This stub repo contains hooks for writing Abaqus :cite:`ABAQUS2019` subroutines, like those found in the `Abaqus UMAT documentation`_, and a template UMAT c++ interface.
-However, this template repository does not yet have a meaningful c++ constitutive model to be the subject of a user manual.

 This project is built and deployed to the `W-13 Python Environments`_ with continuous integration (CI) and continuous deployment (CD).
 Most users will not need to build and install this project from source.
 Outside of the `W-13 Python Environments`_, users may need to build and install directly from source.
 In that case, users are directed to the